Close

 opens in a new windowkindle-3 opens in a new windownook-3 opens in a new windowebooks-3 opens in a new windowgoogle play-3 opens in a new window opens in a new windowkobo-3

-Place holder of - 27Vengeful by V. E. Schwab
+opens in a new windowPoster Placeholder of - 62Vengeful by V. E. Schwab

 Magneto and Professor X. Superman and Lex Luthor.
 Victor Vale and Eli Ever.
 Sydney and Serena Clarke.
 Great partnerships, now soured on the vine.
 But Marcella Riggins needs no one.
 Flush from her brush with death, she’s finally gained the control she’s always sought—and will use her new-found power to bring the city of Merit to its knees.
 She’ll do whatever it takes, collecting her own sidekicks, and leveraging the two most infamous EOs, Victor Vale and Eli Ever, against each other.
 With Marcella’s rise, new enmities create opportunity–and the stage of Merit City will once again be set for a final, terrible reckoning.